ryemislam/single-gpu-passthrough-wiki/9b)-FAQ.md

 <details>
   <summary>I want to hide my KVM from anti-cheats and the like</summary>
-  <strong style="color: red">RisingPrismTV and the RisingPrism discord will not take responsibility for any game account or damage done to your VM.
-If you attempt these steps you, you understand the risk involved.</strong>
+  <strong>RisingPrismTV and the RisingPrism discord staff will not take responsibility for any game account or damage done to your VM.
+If you attempt these steps you, you understand the risk involved.
+We will not provide support.</strong>

-  A good point to start KVM hiding is watching&nbsp;<a href='https://youtu.be/L1JCCdo1bG4'>Mutah's video</a> on the subject, as he goes in details on how to do so
+  A good point to start KVM hiding is ~~watching&nbsp;<a href='https://youtu.be/L1JCCdo1bG4'>Mutah's video</a> on the subject~~, as he goes in details on how to do so (UPDATE: The methods in the video are outdated, but we're keeping it since it's still a good resource)

   Another step you can take (especially for EAC now detecting VMs) is adding&nbsp;<code>&lt;smbios mode="host"/></code> to the <code>&lt;os></code> section of your KVM XML.